Dipwr/fractals/README.md

 # fractals
-Proyect where I use complex numbers to explore Julia sets and the mandlebrot set.
+Proyect where I use complex numbers to explore Julia sets and the Mandlebrot set.